ityonemo/protoss/README.md

 use Protoss

 defprotocol MyProtocol do
+  # this works like a normal protocol forward definition.
   def fun_must_be_implemented(argument)

   # delegations forward to the passed module.
 Currently
-  # this is not runtime-checked, but it will be in the future.
+  # this is not currently runtime-checked, but it will be
+  # in the future under a flag.
   #
+  # call as:
-  # MyProtocol.from_json(MyStruct, ...)
+  # `MyProtocol.from_json(MyStruct, ...)`
   #
   defdelegate from_json(module, argument)